 Our Water Resources Management Plan 2019 (WRMP19) was produced and first published in draft format in 2018 prior to water companies receiving determination from Ofwat on their 2019 Business Plans.
-Our draft plan included an ambitious leakage reduction programme to reduce the 2019/20 regulatory leakage target of 287Ml/d by 40%.
+Our draft plan included an ambitious leakage reduction programme to reduce the 2019/20 regulatory leakage target of 287MI/d by 40%.
 It also included an alternative scenario to achieve a 15% reduction of the 2019/20 leakage target by 2025.
-This lower scenario will deliver demand reduction of 43Ml/d, which is greater than the forecast deficit of 34Ml/d by 2044/45.
+In both scenarios further leakage reduction is proposed from 2025 until the end of the planning period and the forecast deficit of 34MI/d by 2044/45 is removed.

-In order to meet our draft WRMP2019 target we set a company target to achieve a significant initial reduction, that would take us beyond our regulatory leakage targets in 2018/19 and 2019/20.
+In order to meet our draft WRMP2019 target we set a company target to achieve a significant initial reduction in leakage, that would take us beyond our regulatory targets in 2018/19 and 2019/20.
 Despite our best efforts to achieve this, we did not meet the company target in 2018/19.
 We experienced a drought in 2018 and the prolonged period of hot dry weather led to unprecedented ground movement, which caused significantly more leaks than we would normally experience.

 The additional leakage resources we employed in 2018 meant we met our regulatory target in this exceptional year, which we would not have done without the extra effort.
 However, it also meant that we needed to revise our ambition to achieve a 40% reduction by 2025.
 We therefore proposed an alternative leakage programme to achieve a 40% reduction by the 2nd year of AMP8.
 This included a challenging target of 269MI/d in 2019/20 and year on year reductions to achieve a reduction that is 25% of 269MI/d by 2025.
 Defra agreed to this change to the leakage target and directed us to publish our WRMP19 incorporating leakage targets as summarised above.
+We therefore published this final WRMP19 in April 2020.

 The success of our ambition was dependent on Ofwat granting enhanced funding for additional leakage activity from 2020 to 2025.
 Since receiving permission to publish our WRMP19 we have received the Final Determination for our 2019 Business Plan.
-Ofwat has stated it has an expectation for all water companies to achieve stretching leakage performance commitments from their base allowances, not from enhancement expenditure.
-We therefore do not have any additional funding for the activity required to achieve our leakage reduction target over the next five years.

 The Ofwat final determination set us a leakage performance commitment to achieve a 15% leakage reduction between 2020 and 2025.
-This target is a three-year rolling average target and will be 15% of average actual leakage as reported for 2017/18, 2018/19 and 2019/20.
-The target is to be achieved through our base allowance from Ofwat.
+This target is a three-year rolling average target and will be 15% of the average actual leakage as reported for 2017/18, 2018/19 and 2019/20.
 If in any year we achieve a leakage level beyond our leakage performance commitment, we will receive an out-performance reward.